QUESTIONS AND ANSWERS About Probation Violation in California

 If your probation officer believes that you have violated your probation, you can be required to go to court, or arrested and brought before a judge.
-You need an experienced criminal defense lawyer representing you if you have been accused of violation of probation – The Law Offices of Nicola Fitzgerald will work with you to have the court reinstate your probation, and fight to keep you out of jail.
+You need an experienced criminal defense lawyer representing you if you have been accused of Probation Violation in California – The Law Offices of Nicola Fitzgerald will work with you to have the court reinstate your probation, and fight to keep you out of jail.

-What are the potential outcomes in a probation violation?
+What are the potential outcomes of a Probation Violation in California?

-In a probation violation case, the judge will decide if you have committed a violation, and what your continued penalty should be.
+In a probation violation case in California, the judge will decide if you have committed a violation, and what your continued penalty should be.
 The judge can:

 - continue (reinstate) your probation on the same terms;

 - change the terms of your probation, and make them stricter; or

 - revoke your probation, and send you to jail.